John Alan Coey: Special Air Service

 In October 1973, Coey submitted an inflammatory article detailing his views on America's foreign policy to the army magazine, Assegai; the firmly anti-establishment piece, "The Myth of American Anti-communism", was deemed "subversive" by the army, which blocked its publication.
 Coey was removed from the officer training programme soon after, officially because of his "temperament".
 Though disappointed by his expulsion, and suspicious about the true reasoning behind it, Coey did not complain, writing that as an ordinary trooper he would be free to broadcast his views to the public unhindered.

 Coey first saw combat action in November 1973, in a covert external operation in Portuguese Mozambique's north-western Tete Province.
 He enjoyed it, comparing the experience to the American Indian Wars of the 19th century.
-The following month, however, he was informed by his commanding officer that he would be not be used as a paratrooper, and would not be going on patrol again, as he was, in the commander's words, "not worth it".
+The following month, however, he was informed by his commanding officer that he would not be used as a paratrooper, and would not be going on patrol again, as he was, in the commander's words, "not worth it".
 Coey felt so humiliated that he considered leaving, but resolved to stay and fight on.
-Despite his commander's order to remain on base, he joined a patrol into Mozambique and crossed the border on January 7, 1974.
+Despite his commander's order to remain on base, he joined a patrol into Mozambique and crossed the border on 7 January 1974.
 The commanding officer flew into a rage when he discovered Coey's insubordination two weeks later, and immediately had him brought back.
-Meanwhile, Coey persevered with "The Myth of American Anti-communism", and secured its publication in the conservative, nationally distributed journal Property and Finance on February 7, 1974.
-Five days later, he was barred from taking part in a parachute exercise with his unit, and on February 14, he was instructed to choose another army corps or regiment by the 18th; the SAS no longer wanted him.
+Meanwhile, Coey persevered with "The Myth of American Anti-communism", and secured its publication in the conservative, nationally distributed journal Property and Finance on 7 February 1974.
+Five days later, he was barred from taking part in a parachute exercise with his unit, and on 14 February, he was instructed to choose another army corps or regiment by the 18th; the SAS no longer wanted him.